 Brandon and his wife, Kristie, reside in Cincinnati, Ohio.

 Breanna Cugliari, Assistant Athletic Trainer and Instructor

-Breanna Cugliari joins the Lions’ athletic training staff in 2013-2014 for her first season.
+Breanna Cugliari returns in 2014-2015 for her second season with the Lions’ athletic training staff.
 She obtained her Bachelor of Science degree in Exercise Science in 2011 from the University of Toledo and her Master of Science degree in Athletic Training in May of 2013 from Ohio University.
 She comes to the Mount from Wahama High School (Mason, West Virginia), where she was the school’s head athletic trainer for almost two years.
 She has also been a teaching assistant and instructor at Ohio University and an athletic trainer at the University of Rio Grande in Ohio.

 While in school, Cugliari was on the Dean’s List, and in Phi Eta Sigma National Honor Society, as well as being a Tower Prestige and Bernard-Wentz Scholarship winner.
 In addition to having worked on research projects and investigations in the field of athletic training, Cugliari holds certifications and memberships in: Board Certification/Certified Athletic Trainer, Licensed AT in the State of Ohio, Red Cross Professional Rescuer CPR, AED, First Responder, NATA, OATA, Great Lakes Athletic Trainers’ Association, and West Virginia Board of Physical Therapy/Registered Athletic Trainer.

 513-244-4875; Women's Volleyball, Men's Lacrosse, Dance, Cheerleading, Indoor and Outdoor Men's and Women's Track & Field